caedumil/LockScreen/README.md

 * imagemagick
 * i3lock

-It is provided a systemd service file to lock the screen when suspending/hibernating.
+A systemd service file is provided to lock the screen on suspend/hibernate.

 ## Usage